 I started by going back to KiCad and double checked my schematic.
 I had previously made sure my clearance was 4mm (this is important to make sure the lines are not connecting and to have enough space to do the soldering).

 I went ahead and added the outline cut.
 The outline cut will be the last thing to be cut by the machine (so it doesn't get loose while cutting the inside trace).
 The endmill to use for the outter cut is the 0,8mm endmill (1/32 inches) and it cuts through the board completely.
 So I added the outline square (white one here on the image) with a thickness of 0,8mm.

 Then I just needed to export the file as an SVG so that I could edit it properly in one vector editor.
 To export it I selected the F.cu and Edge cuts (so I would get all the traces and outlines I needed).

 Setting up the black and white per layers

 I opened my files in Figma and made sure to separate them by layers, one layer for the outline, another for the trace, and another for holes.
 In all of them, I made sure the black parts would be what is removed and the white parts will be what is not cut (the white it's the copper that stays and allows the circuit to be conductive).

-Preparing the file for the CNC in MODES
+Preparing the file for the machine in MODS

 Before cutting the PCB it's important to calibrate the machine correctly and clean the bed as well.